 I had the pleasure of acting as Project Manager on one of Integral Group’s latest Zero Net Energy projects, the San Francisco International Airport’s Consolidated Administration Campus (SFO CAC).
-The 130,000 ft2 project, which is beginning occupancy, will consolidate several departments currently scattered throughout the airport facilities, and well as provide museum-collections storage for the airport’s nationally accredited museum.
-But more importantly, the building serves as a model for simple, cost-effective ZNE office design that can be achieved anywhere.
+The 130,000 ft2 project, which is beginning occupancy, will consolidate several departments currently scattered throughout the airport facilities, and well as provide museum collections storage for the airport’s nationally accredited museum.
+But more importantly, the building serves as a model for a simple, cost-effective ZNE office design that can be achieved anywhere.

 “The building came out SWEET!” – Timothy Hatfield, Head of Mechanical Maintenance, SFIA

 Interior of the office space, featuring exposed radiant cooling from the metal deck overhead and concrete floor below, ceiling fans, exterior sunshades, automated interior shades, and daylight redirecting film.
 Photo: Henrik Kam